 Maintain your health

-Ask your primary care provider about what preventative screenings and exams they recommend for you over the long term (breast exam, pap smear, bone scans, etc.).
+Ask your primary care provider about what preventative screenings and exams they recommend for you over the long term (cancer screening, bone density screening, etc.).
 If they aren’t sure, inform them about the Rapid Access to Consultative Expertise (R.A.C.E.
 Line) that they can call to receive rapid assistance from a clinician with experience in trans health.
 Continue to take good care of yourself and reach out as needed.
 We are here to help you get connected with the supports in your community.